jahnf/Projecteur/README.md

 * Check for devices with _Projecteur_'s command line option `-d` or `--device-scan` option.
   This will show you a list of all supported and detected devices and also if they are readable/writable.
-If a detected device is not readable/writable it is an indicator, that there is something wrong with the installed _udev_ rules.
+If a detected device is not readable/writable, it is an indicator that there is something wrong with the installed _udev_ rules.
 * Manually on the shell: Check if the device is detected by the Linux system: Run `cat /proc/bus/input/devices | grep -A 5 "Vendor=046d"` \